 These houses are energy efficient, affordable, funky and offer many more benefits a traditional boxy home can’t provide.
 It was Buckminster Fuller who had patented the geodesic dome which may not be seen much on normal city streets but is the most energy efficient building system available.

-There are many more benefits and reasons to build a geodesic dome too!
+There are many more geodesic dome advantages, too!

 1. Easy to build